Electric-Coin-Company/zcash-swift-wallet-sdk/README.md

 }
 ```

-To enable logging you need to do 2 simple steps:
+You have a few different options when it comes to logging:
+1. Leave it to the SDK.
+It will use its own `Logger` with sensible defaults.
+For this option, simply omit the `loggingPolicy` parameter when creating the `Initializer`

+2. Provide a custom logger.
+For this option, do the following:
-1. have one class conform the `Logger` protocol
+    a). have one class conform to the `Logger` protocol
-2. inject that logger when creating the `Initializer`
+    b). inject that logger when creating the `Initializer` by passing a `loggingPolicy` of `.custom(yourLogger)`

+3. No logging.
+The SDK will not log any events.
+For this option, pass a `loggingPolicy` of `.noLogging` when creating the `Initializer`

 For more details look the Sample App's `AppDelegate` code.